 7. Can Strengthen Friendships

 Getting together with your friends on a hike is fantastic.
 You will get to see all these significant parts of nature together.
-Hiking together will help you spend more time together and strengthen the bond you already have.
+Hiking together will help you spend more time together and strengthen your bond.

 You can look at it also as an investment in your friendship.
 Iron will sharpen iron.
 Spending a fantastic time in the fresh air, laughing and joking together, and even motivating each other on the things you struggle with is priceless.